 - 25.1.
 If the school has reason to believe the pupil may no longer be living at the address held on record and staff are unable to confirm the whereabouts of the pupil through the school's usual processes, staff will make Pupil Tracking referrals as appropriate, referring to our Trust Operational guidance document 'Securing Strong Attendance' - 25.2.
 If a parent/carer notifies the school in writing that the pupil and family are moving out of the area and the pupil no longer requires a place, the school will remove the pupil from roll from the date of moving and will, at the same time, notify the Local Authority using the CME referral form. - 25.3.
 The school will add and delete pupils from roll inline with the law and will complete the Local Authority CME referrals and 'grounds for deletion' notification forms in accordance with the Local Authority guidance. - 25.4.
 The school will seek advice from the CME team if unsure about any individual cases. - 25.5.
-When removing a pupil from roll due to Elective Home Education (EHE) or Permanent Exclusion, the school will also follow relevant LA EHE and Exclusion notification processes.

-25.6.
-If a pupil on roll lives in a different Local Authority area, the school will follow the other LA's processes where appropriate.

-26. Reporting to Parents/Carers
+When removing a pupil from roll due to Elective Home Education (EHE) or Permanent Exclusion, the school will also follow relevant LA EHE and Exclusion notification processes. - 25.6.
+If a pupil on roll lives in a different Local Authority area, the school will follow the other LA's processes where appropriate. - 26.
+Reporting to Parents/Carers The school will include each pupil's attendance information in their termly report.

-The school will include each pupil's attendance information in their termly report and provide parents/carers with a copy of their attendance summary for the year in Term 6 (end of the Summer Term).
-Attendance is discussed with parents at Parents Meetings in Term 1 and Term 3.
 If parents wish to see a copy of their child's attendance summary at any other time during the year, they can ask for a printed copy at the school office.